Zintkála Nuni: Marriages

 Zintkála returned to her adoptive mother who now lived in Portland, Oregon where she met Albert Chalivat, who she married the day after they first met.
 The marriage took place in Washington because of miscegenation laws in the state of Oregon preventing Native American and Anglo-American inter-marriage.

 The couple soon became estranged when it became apparent that Zintkála had contracted syphilis, most probably from Colby's sexual abuse.
-With no affordable cure for syphilis in 1909, Chalivat turned to alcohol and the couple separated after two weeks of marriage.
+With no affordable cure for syphilis in 1909, Chalivat turned to alcohol.
+The couple separated after two weeks of marriage.

-During her career in Hollywood, Zintkála Nuni married actor Robert 'Bob' Keith on May 31, 1913 in Santa Ana.
+During her career in Hollywood, Zintkála Nuni married actor Robert 'Bob' Keith on May 31, 1913, in Santa Ana.
 Zintkála Nuni married under her stage name "Princeton Davis" since the previous marriage with Chalivat had not been annulled.
 Suffering abuse, Zintkála Nuni left in October 1913 with her child "Clyde".

 In March 1915, Zintkála Nuni married fellow circus performer Dick Allen, with whom she had two more children.

 Children

 Nuni had three children.
 The first died on April 22, 1908, in the Milford Industrial Home.
 Her second son, Clyde, was born around the same time as her marriage to Keith and was given to a Native American woman in California in 1916, due to Nuni's inability to properly care for the child.
 His fate is unknown.
-Her third child, with Dick Allen, died, like Allen, of sickness.
+Her third child did not survive childhood, and like Dick Allen died of sickness.

 Commemoration

 On July 11, 1991, a ceremony led by nineteenth-generation Keeper of the Sacred Calf Pipe of the Lakota Nation, Arvol Looking Horse, was held at Wounded Knee, South Dakota to inter the transferred remains of Zintkala Nuni near the mass grave of her Lakota family.
 In her honor, the "Lost Bird Society" was created to help those Native Americans who were adopted outside their culture to recover their heritage.

-Zintkála Nuni is also the inspiration behind the main character of the children's story Yellow Star by Elaine Goodale Eastman.
+Zintkála Nuni is the inspiration behind the main character of the children's story Yellow Star by Elaine Goodale Eastman.